Winery Marketing 101: How To Increase Sales

 You’ve got the customers in the store, and the next step is to get them to make a purchase.

-The fewer questions a customer needs to ask about the wine, the easier it is for them to make a purchase.
+The fewer questions a customer needs to ask about the wine, the easier it is for them to purchase.
 Ease of purchase also sets up the opportunity for repeat business.
 This is winery marketing at its most fundamental level.

 You can ensure ease of purchase by making the wine placements sensible so that it is easy for the customer to locate what they’re hoping to find.
 Having an informative label can also ensure ease of purchase, especially for those who aren’t looking to ask for help.